yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/windowsupdates-updatemanagementenrollment.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-An enrollment into management by the service of a certain update category.
+Represents enrollment into management by the service of a certain update category.

 Inherits from [updatableAssetEnrollment](../resources/windowsupdates-updatableassetenrollment.md).